-Uttar Pradesh: Co-accused in Budaun double murder case surrenders, says he was not involved
+Uttar Pradesh: Co-accused person in Budaun double murder case surrenders, says he was not involved

-The father of the two minors who were killed has urged the police to not shoot dead Javed like his brother Sajid.
+The father of the two minor brothers who were killed on Tuesday has alleged the involvement of more people in the act.

-The co-accused in the murder of two minor brothers in Uttar Pradesh’s Budaun district surrendered before the police on Wednesday, The Indian Express reported.
+The co-accused person in the murder of two minor brothers in Uttar Pradesh’s Budaun district surrendered before the police on Wednesday, The Indian Express reported.

-On Tuesday, the Uttar Pradesh Police said it had killed the main accused, Sajid, in a gunfight hours after he allegedly murdered the two minors, Ayush (13) and Ahaan, alias Honey (6), in their home in Budaun.
+On Tuesday, the Uttar Pradesh Police said it had killed the main accused person, Sajid, in a gunfight hours after he allegedly murdered the two minors, Ayush (13) and Ahaan, alias Honey (6), in their home in Budaun.

-The state’s Director General of Police Prashant Kumar had told The Indian Express that Sajid, a barber, was shot dead by the police about seven kilometres from the victims’ home after he opened fire on the personnel chasing him.
+The state’s Director General of Police Prashant Kumar had told The Indian Express that Sajid, a barber, was shot dead by the police about seven kilometres from the victims’ home after he opened fire at the personnel chasing him.

 A first information report had been registered against Sajid and his brother Javed based on the complaint filed by the father of the two children.
-Sajid and Javed were booked under Indian Penal Code Sections 302 (murder), 307 (attempt to murder) and 452 (house trespass after preparation for hurt, assault or wrongful restraint).
+Sajid and Javed were booked under Indian Penal Code sections 302 (murder), 307 (attempt to murder) and 452 (house trespass after preparation for hurt, assault or wrongful restraint).

-The Indian Express had quoted Rakesh Singh, the inspector general of police in Bareilly, as saying on Wednesday that the involvement of Javed, the co-accused, was being investigated.
+The Indian Express had quoted Rakesh Singh, the inspector general of police in Bareilly, as saying on Wednesday that the involvement of Javed, the co-accused person, was being investigated.

-Javed, who was absconding since the incident, surrendered before the police on Wednesday.
-The police had declared a reward of Rs 25,000 on him.
+Javed, who had been absconding since the incident, surrendered before the police on Wednesday.
+The police had declared a reward of Rs 25,000 for any information leading to Javed’s arrest.

 Singh told the newspaper that Javed is in the custody of Budaun Police.